Pricing cake? – Recipes in ‘cups,’ grams or ounces

-Find the price of the bag and divide the price by the number of scoops or cups – that you just discovered.
+Find the price of the bag and divide the price by the number of scoops or cups – that you counted.

 So for instance say the bag cost say $3.00 (and that could be £ or Euros or any decimal currency).
 You discovered that there were 10 scoops or cups in the bag – then divide the $3.00 by 10 which equals .30c per cup.

-(Change the figures and currency to suite – as I have deliberately used easy to divide figures for ease of showing you!)
+(Change the figures and currency to suite.
+I have deliberately used easy to divide figures as an example!)

-If you have the CakeCoachOnline Cake Calculator already – just change the weight of the bag of dried ingredients purchased into a number of cups.
+Already have the CakeCoachOnline Cake Calculator?
+Just change the weight of the bag of dried ingredients purchased into how many cups.
 It really is the simplest way when pricing cake.

-Choosing whichever number you discovered when you scooped it all out and add the price you paid to the calculator.
+Choosing whichever number you discovered when you scooped it all out.
+Add the price you paid into the Cake Calculator.

 So here is the link – if your cake decorating equipment and systems are bereft of this great little tool to help.

 In any event – if you have Cake Calculator already – I hope the above little trick helps you.
 If you don’t it will still help!

 Already knew the above – apologies, just spread the word, as I get asked a lot!